 3. Cross-Country Skiing

 You can also go cross-country skiing in Cuyahoga Valley National Park in the winter!
-Rentals are also located at the Winter Sports Center in normal years, though in 2020-21 there will be no ski rentals.
+Rentals are also located at the Winter Sports Center in normal years, though in 2021-22 it looks like there will be no ski rentals.

 While you can pretty much go cross country skiing on all the trails in the park, here are a few recommended by the National Park Service: